qgis/QGIS-Documentation/docs/training_manual/processing/second_alg.rst

 .. figure:: img/second_alg/config.png

-In the *Output folder* entry that you will find in the :guilabel:`General` group, type the path to your destination folder.
+In the :guilabel:`Output folder` entry that you will find in the :guilabel:`General` group, type the path to your destination folder.

 .. figure:: img/second_alg/output_folder.png